 Then as now, the Prince of Wales Hotel provided a luxurious foothold in the mountains.
 You can still take boat tours on Upper Waterton Lake, as well as explore wildflower meadows and wooded trails by horseback with guides such as Alpine Stables.
-Snow-capped mountains, rushing streams, flowered meadows and wildlife such as elk, deer and black bears surround the Waterton Townsite, with its quaint main street of small eateries and shops.
+Snow-capped mountains, rushing streams, flowered meadows and wildlife such as elk, deer and black bear surround Waterton town, with its quaint main street of small eateries and shops.

-For the last afternoon of our trip, we tried one of the park’s many hikes.
-Starting at the Bertha Falls trailhead, our moderate 45-minute hike provided scenic views of the lake, including the stately Prince of Wales Hotel.
+For the last afternoon of our trip, we tried one of the park’s many walks.
+Starting at the Bertha Falls trailhead, our moderate 45-minute trek provided scenic views of the lake, including the stately Prince of Wales Hotel.
 We ended at the waterfall with mist beading on our shining faces, a perfect end to our trip – and only a two-and-a-half hour drive south from Calgary.

 - Unique Stays